ptrpl4/bash-mac/apps-and-tools/docker/docker.md

 ### Docker on macOS

-Docker requires a Linux kernel to function, and this requirement is met on macOS using a lightweight virtual machine.
+Docker requires a Linux kernel to work, and on macOS using a lightweight virtual machine.

 - Docker daemon (`dockerd`) runs inside VM.
 It manages images, containers, networks, and volumes.
+- Docker desktop needs to create socket `~/.docker/docker.sock` for communication with docker daemon.
 - hypervisor (either Apple’s Hypervisor.framework or qemu) runs the VM that contains the Docker daemon and containers
 - Docker images and containers are stored inside the VM, they are managed through the Docker CLI.
 - Docker volumes can be mapped to directories on macOS host using the `-v` or `--mount` options in Docker commands.

-## Docker commands
+## Commands

-Run docker desktop to create socket `~/.docker/docker.sock` for communication with docker daemon.

-`open -a Docker` for macOS
+`open -a Docker` for Docker Desktop on macOS

 ### Basics and examples